gerhynes/docker-notes/README.md

 Every time Docker builds an image, it stores each layer in a cache.
 When you build an image after this, before Docker starts the process it looks in the cache and tries to find a cached image that it can use for the new image it's creating.

-If you have changed a layer, all layers built on top of that will be affected too.
+If you have changed a layer, all layers that are built on top of that layer will be affected too.

 If the dependencies haven't changed, however, it can make sense to copy over the ``package.json`` and run ``npm install`` before copying the files.
 This way the dependencies can be cached, speeding up build times.